CLARKBENHAM/rotated-3d-transformer/README.md

 Figure out archetecture
        ?Have some way to account for how geographic relationship varies between stations?
        ?Just use 2d/8 surrounding cells, as what's done for predicting the next pixel. network learn this automatically from how much weight to place on related cells?
+       	?Shrink size of cells so that all stations within a single cell, and most cell inputs are null?

 get electricity price data
 Add CNN on stations to price data and see what happens.